I CARRY YOU IN MY EYES, process and engagement, Residency with Kestle Barton, 2018

 Supported by Arts Council

-This project began when after visiting our exhibition Breadrock at PEER in early 2018, Karen Townsend, director of Kestle Barton invited us to do a residency with Kestle Barton to explore how some of our methods of working with residents on a London Housing Estate would situate themselves within a rural context.
-We were especially interested in exploring working with marginalised communities and made a connection with Cornwall Fait Forum, a charity working with multi-faith groups of people, including Syrian refugee families.
-After having established initial contact, we decided to work closer with the Syrian families in particular.
+We were invited by Kestle Barton to do a residency that would explore how our methods of working with residents on a London Housing Estate would situate themselves within a rural context.
+We were especially interested in exploring working with marginalised communities and made a connection with Cornwall Faith Forum.
+Through this process we decided to work more closely with a group of Syrian families re-settled in Cornwall.